CWA New Blood Dagger

 But on the Sussex coast, at the monastery of Scarnsea, events have spiralled out of control.
 Cromwell's Commissioner Robin Singleton, has been found dead, his head severed from his body.
 His horrific murder is accompanied by equally sinister acts of sacrilege - a black cockerel sacrificed on the altar, and the disappearance of Scarnsea's Great Relic.

-Dr Matthew Shardlake, lawyer and long-time supporter of Reform, has been sent by Cromwell to investigate.
+Dr Matthew Shardlake, lawyer and long-time supporter of Reform, has been sent by Cromwell into this atmosphere of treachery and death.
 But Shardlake's investigation soon forces him to question everything he hears, and everything that he intrinsically believes . . .

 Dissolution is the first book in this bestselling phenomenon, where C. J. Sansom creates both a stunning portrait of Tudor England, and an unforgettable character in Matthew Shardlake.
 Follow Shardlake into the dark heart of Tudor England with the bestselling Dark Fire, Sovereign, Revelation, Heartstone, Lamentation and Tombland.

 Matthew Shardlake combines engrossing historical detail with a first-rate murder mystery.
 A really satisfying page-turner.